justin-rhee/justin-rhee/README.md

 - [never-worse-backup](https://github.com/justin-rhee/never-worse-backup).
 A git auto-backup that stops before it can lose your work or leak a secret.
 - [bash-havoc-guard](https://github.com/justin-rhee/bash-havoc-guard).
 A Claude Code hook that stops an agent leaking secrets or destroying files.

-Each one is small, with an offline test suite, and honest about what it can't do.
+Each one is small, with offline tests, and honest about what it can't do.
-If a check can be fooled, I say how, right on the page.
+If a check can be fooled, I mention how in each package.

 ## Tell me what I've missed